Research Questions

 Mind Map

-… of all things I live to keep myself updated about, and associated contributor to those ideas,…
+… of all things I love to keep myself updated about and the associated contributors to those ideas…

 The blue boxes and their 1-hop neighbours are my core interests.